Status

 Full description

-The study objectives will be accomplished in a prospective, longitudinal, multicenter, multiracial, multiethnic cohort study that includes adult heart transplant patients from geographically and socioeconomically diverse regions of the U.S. Patients will be screened for eligibility and enrolled ~1 month (± 2 weeks) after transplant.
+The study objectives will be accomplished in a prospective, multicenter observational, longitudinal cohort study that includes ~250 Heart Transplant patients from the United States.
+Patients will be screened for eligibility and enrolled ~1 month (± 2 weeks) after transplant.
+Study participation will last 36 months.

-Research samples will be collected and used to evaluate microRNA expression as well as other biomarkers related to heart transplantation and immunosuppressive medications.
-Additional data collection will include demographics, medical history, medications, human leukocyte (HLA)/donor specific antibody (DSA) evaluations, endomyocardial biopsy (EMB), echocardiography, donor-derived cell-free DNA (dd-cfDNA), and other post-transplant events and testing.
+Research samples will be collected and used to evaluate miR expression as well as other biomarkers related to heart transplantation and immunosuppression medications.
+Additional data collection will include demographics, medical history, medications, human leukocyte (HLA)/donor specific antibody (DSA) evaluations, endomyocardial biopsy (EMB) echocardiography, donor-derived cell-free DNA (dd-cfDNA), and other post-transplant events and testing.

 Enrollment